brycefisher/brycefisher.github.io-jekyll/_posts/2016-04-05-golang-testing-stdlib-errors.md

 ---
 title: "Golang Testing stdlib Errors"
 layout: "post"
-excerpt: ""
+excerpt: "Getting 100% test coverage in golang can be tricky when using the stdlib.
+Here's a list of ways to error several commonly used builtin funcs."
 category: golang
 ---

 It can be tough to get anywhere close to 100% code coverage when funcs in the "stdlib" can't be forced to error.
 This post takes you through several of the common funcs built in to golang and shows you how to trigger an error to help you bump up your code coverage.
+This list is short and skews heavily toward http, where I spend most of my time.

 ## encoding/json.Marshal